bjmingyang/iDRAC-Ansible-module/docs/InstallFirmware.md

         - component_id: 25851
 ```

-The firmware variable above comes from the firmware.yml file and the 'Model' index comes from the idrac-roles/facts.
+The firmware variable above comes from the firmware.yml file and the 'SystemGeneration' index comes from the idrac-roles/facts.